edocintelligence/eDoc-Easy-Tables/readme.txt

 Tags: Tables, table, table manager, responsive tables, tables manager Requires at least: 4.4
 Tested up to: 4.6
-Stable tag: 1.22
+Stable tag: 1.23

 Super simple table creation, updating, reporting and management.
 Delegate editing access and send weekly reports as well

 == Description ==

 Create and manage multiple tables with ease.
-Take the headache out of making new table layouts manually with our ut-of-the-box easy plugin.
+Take the headache out of making new table layouts manually with our out-of-the-box easy plugin.
 Delegate table management to any user, on a table by table basis.
 Get reports emailed weekly, on a table by table basis, to see how engaging your content is.

 Supports sorting, pagination, multiple types for file support, and page load default sort display.